DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/from-teaching-intern-to-leadership-roles.md

 ---
-title: From teaching intern to leadership roles
+title: From teaching internship to leadership roles
 title_paragraph: |-
-  <p>In Ben’s second year of teaching, he took on the role of Head of Physics.
-3 years later, he was promoted to Assistant Head of Maths.</p>
+  <p>In Ben’s second year of teaching, he took on the role of head of physics.
+Only 3 years later, he was promoted to assistant head of maths.</p>
 description: |-
-  In Ben’s second year of teaching, he took on the role of Head of Physics.
-3 years later, he was promoted to Assistant Head of Maths.
+  In Ben’s second year of teaching, he took on the role of head of physics.
+Only 3 years later, he was promoted to assistant head of maths.
 layout: "layouts/minimal"
 colour: grey-pink
 keywords: